 I am an Associate Professor at the Department of Computer Science of the Institute of Mathematics and Statistics of the University of São Paulo.
-For the most part, my work has focused on the computational aspects of discrete probabilistic graphical models (e.g., Bayesian networks, credal networks, sum-product networks) and their use in classification, robust inference and planning under uncertainty.
-I am also interested in probabilistic programming and in probabilistic logics such as ProbLog.
-A possible use of probabilistic reasoning is in designing a digital student that will one day pass a university-entrance level standardized test.
+My research mostly focuses on the computational aspects of discrete probabilistic graphical models (e.g., Bayesian networks, credal networks, sum-product networks) and their use in classification, robust inference and planning under uncertainty.
+More recently, I became very enthusiastic about probabilistic logic programming and its connection to neurosymbolic reasoning.
+My group is currently building a neuro-symbolic reasoner supported by such techniques.

 University of Lugano